openEOPlatform/documentation/workspaces/registering/index.md

 ## User Story: Registering a Workspace

-Instead of creating a internal workspace, you can register your own workspace and use it in much the same way.
+Instead of creating an internal workspace, you can register your own workspace and use it in much the same way.

 All you need to do is post to the "/workspaces" endpoint with a registering intent and submit your credentials.